BaAlberti/spatial_scERA/data/README.md

 **Download at**: lien vers arrayexpress <br>
 This folder contains the 3 different matrices generated after CellRanger mapping.
 Each matrix is divided in 3 files: the **matrix.mtx** is the count table; **barcode.tsv** contains the cell barcodes (rows of the matrices); and **features.tsv** contains the gene names (columns of the matrix).
 ### seurat_objects
+Stores the generated seurat objects.
+### seurat_outputs
-Stores the generated seurat objects different files used later by novoSpaRc while performing R analysis of the scRNA-seq dataset.
+Stores the generated files comming from the seurat analysis.
+They are usefull for later analysis with novoSpaRc.